takaswie/libhinoko/README.rst

 Supplemental information for language bindings
 ==============================================

-* `PyGObject <https://pygobject.readthedocs.io/>`_ is a dynamic loader for libraries compatible with g-i.
+* `PyGObject <https://pygobject.readthedocs.io/>`_ is a dynamic loader in Python 3 language for libraries compatible with g-i.
-* `hinoko-rs <https://git.kernel.org/pub/scm/libs/ieee1394/hinoko-rs.git/>`_ includes creates to
+* `hinoko-rs <https://git.kernel.org/pub/scm/libs/ieee1394/hinoko-rs.git/>`_ includes crates to
   use these libraries.

 Loss of backward compatibility between v0.8/v0.9 releases